influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 - Gracefully handle invalid user-supplied JSON.
 - Fix crash when loading queries built using the query builder.
 - Create cell view properties on dashboard creation.
+- Update scrollbar style.
+- Fixed table UI threshold colorization issue.
+- Fixed windowPeriod issue that stemmed from Webpack rules.
+16175: Added delete functionality to note cells so that they can be deleted
+- Fix failure to create labels when creating Telegraf configs
+- Fix crash when editing a Telegraf config.
+- Updated start/end time functionality so that custom script time ranges overwrite dropdown selections.

 ## v2.0.0-alpha.20 [2019-11-20]